 Tiebacks must possess strength equivalent to suspension ropes and hoisting ropes.

 Support Requirements for Suspended Scaffolding

 Adjustable suspension scaffolds are often used.
 They allow workers to raise or lower the platform at will.
 OSHA requires that they must be capable of bearing their load, in stationary and in motion.

 Scaffolds and its components must be able to support their own weight and at least four times their maximum intended load without failure.
 Similarly, each suspension rope must be capable of supporting at least six times the maximum intended load applied to that rope, without failure, including the connecting hardware.

-For two scaffolds which are designed to hold 500 pounds and 750 pounds, no more than two persons and three persons, respectively, should be present on the suspend scaffold.
+For two scaffolds which are designed to hold 500 pounds and 750 pounds, no more than two persons and three persons, respectively, should be present on the suspended scaffolding.
 Any alterations to the scaffold are to be made under the supervision of a competent person.

 The safe and preferred way to access a scaffold is through a rooftop or from the ground, even though ladders can help in reaching a suspended scaffold.